vmooers/vmooers.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a 5th-year Economics PhD student at Columbia University.
+I am a 6th-year Economics PhD candidate at Columbia University.
+I am on the job market in 2024-2025.
 I am interested in topics related to political economy, social networks, and labor economics.
 I use both lab experiments and tools from applied microeconomics.

 Prior to Columbia, I did a Pre-Doctoral Fellowship with UChicago's Harris School.
 I received my B.A. in Economics and in Public Policy from UChicago in 2016.